Yotorab/alx-pre_course/README.md

 # alx-pre_course
-This is my time. i can do
+This is my time. i can.